-In various sub-pages, you can detail the missions and roles of the teams: make sure that your collaborators address the right people, make the information flow and collaboration more fluid.
+In various sub-pages, you can detail the missions and roles of the teams: make sure that your collaborators address the right people, and make the information flow and collaboration more fluid.

 This information base can be continuously improved and enriched by new collaborators.

 The transparency of the information shared by the company with its employees is a factor of involvement and attachment of the employee to the structure.

 With the Library module, share all the elements discussed by the representatives of an HR committee for example, and update them after each new meeting.

 A good practice?
 Create a dedicated group on the news feed to identify your employees' needs before each meeting easily and anonymously thanks to the survey feature.

 Framing and sharing rules is essential for engaging the user and encouraging them to speak up on the platform.
 Without a framework, they don't know what information can be shared, or in what format, and they'll simply avoid sharing it.

 Thus, we recommend that you set up a tool usage policy that you post on the Library.

 To accompany the user in his first steps on the platform, to clarify the place of Talkspirit in his daily life and the rules in place on the tool, share this charter of use with an employee as soon as he logs on for the first time thanks to the welcome message feature!

 Use this practical sheet to build your user charter.